 - Users’ questions about the product can be answered instantly.
 Everything from “Can we see what it looks like from another angle?” to “Can my toddler eat this?” can be answered directly by the livestream host, or customer service reps who read and answer user comments.

-Here are a few things to get you thinking about the opportunity, and a few places where AgencyChina might be able to help:
+Here are a few things to get you thinking about the opportunity of using Livestreaming in China, and a few places where AgencyChina might be able to help:

 - See whether livestreaming has hit your product category yet.
 You might be surprised to find that livestreaming is already an emerging sales channel in your category.
-Alternatively, you might still have the chance to take an early lead and get your category exposed through livestreaming.
+Alternatively, you might still have the chance to take an early lead and get your category exposed through live commerce.

 - Work out what role livestreaming plays in your China strategy.
 Livestreaming is great for taking folks very quickly from awareness, to interest, to purchase.
 It’s also great at convincing those who are sitting on a potential purchase.
 But it can’t work in isolation.